jfhammell/stcolumba/pages/pages-root-folder/index.md

 #  image: widget-covid-19-640x384.png
 #  text: "We resumed in-person worship services at St&nbsp;Columba on September 5, 2021.
 Precautions have been put in place following the diocese pandemic plan to ensure a safe worship space."

-widget2:
+widget1:
   title: "Christmas Services"
   url: /2021/christmas/
   image: widget-christmas-2021-640x384.jpg
-  text: "Join us for special services during Advent and Christmas.
-See our schedule for more information."
+  text: "Our in-person Christmas services have been cancelled.
+Our Christmas Eve 9pm service will be held online via Zoom. <a href='mailto:webmaster@stcolumbaottawa.ca'>Contact us</a> to receive the invitation."

 widget3:
   title: "Facilities"
   url: /community/facilities/
   image: widget-hall-303x182.jpg
-  text: 'We have re-opened the facilities of St&nbsp;Columba with restrictions as per the COVID-19 pandemic plan.
+#  text: 'We have re-opened the facilities of St&nbsp;Columba with restrictions as per the COVID-19 pandemic plan.
 If you have an event or meeting, contact us to see if one of the church halls may fit your needs.'
 #  text: 'A community hub in Manor Park, the facilities of St&nbsp;Columba are used by various groups throughout the week, and on weekends by individuals for special occasions such as birthday or anniversary parties.
 If you have an event or meeting, one of the church halls may be a perfect fit for your needs.'
-#  text: 'Unfortunately, we are not able to rent the facilities at this time.
+  text: 'Unfortunately, we are not able to rent the facilities at this time.
 Please keep us in mind when provincial restrictions are lifted.'

 #
 # Use the call for action to show a button on the frontpage